SohamSPB/MemoGraph/README.md

 - Used as-is for quick trip overviews.
 - Fed into an external LLM (see `blog_generation_prompt.md`) if you want to generate a longer, more narrative travel blog using MemoGraph’s captions, locations, and species as input.

-For even richer downstream processing, you can build a per-trip `blog_context.json` via:
+For even richer downstream processing, `run_all.py` now generates a per-trip `blog_context.json` automatically.
+You can rebuild it independently if needed via:

 ```bash
 python -m scripts.build_blog_context data/trips/my_awesome_trip